 Pascal is the successor of the Maxwell architecture which was used in the GeForce 900, 800M series and latest models of 700 series graphics cards.
 Every newer GPU architecture has some improvements over the older ones and Pascal here is no exception.
 Pascal is a very advanced GPU architecture that is made using the latest and ultra fast FinFET.
 FinFET or Fin Field Effect Transistor is a special non-planar or 3D transistor that is used in the design of modern processors.
 Processor Cores in Nvidia GeForce Architecture are called CUDA Cores.
 The GPU chips used are GP100, GP102, GP104, GP106, GP107 and GP108.

 Pascal also features NVIDIA GameWorks technologies for smoother gameplay and cinematic experiences.
 It also includes the new 360 degree image capture and support G-Sync.
-The successor of Pascal GPU architecture will be Volta and will be used in the upcoming GeForce series graphics cards.
+The successor of Pascal GPU architecture is Volta and is used in gaming and workstation graphics cards from Nvidia.

 Features of Pascal GPU Architecture